Jamersom-silva/Jamersom-silva/README.md

 ## 👋 Hi, I'm Jamersom Silva

-I'm a **Full Stack Developer** with a strong focus on **Back-end**, and I enjoy building applications that make sense in the real world — well-structured, secure, and designed to actually work.
+I'm a **Full Stack Developer** with a strong focus on **Back-end**, and I enjoy building applications that make sense in the real world  well-structured, secure, and designed to actually work.
+I build complete  applications, with well-structured APIs, clear business logic, and strong attention to code quality.

+When an idea comes up, I usually turn it into a project and evolve it step by step until it becomes solid and reliable.

+My main stack includes Node.js, Express, TypeScript, React, and Next.js.
+I also work with Django, Prisma, and SQL databases.

+I have several pinned projects here on GitHub, such as Financefy, Flowro, and LaunchBox, which reflect how I learn and build software.
 I have a solid foundation in **business logic and code organization**, while also having enough front-end skills to build complete solutions end to end.

 I usually study the theory before implementing things, because I believe **well-written code comes from understanding, not from rushing**.